Generalised time functions and finiteness of the Lorentzian distance: Background definitions, notation and results

+is well defined and a generalised time function.
+Proposition \ref{lem:thefunction} shows that $f$ satisfies the gradient bound $\esssup_M g(\nabla f, \nabla f)\leq -1$.
+However the level surface $S=f^{-1}(0)$ is not acausal, and contains null geodesics on which $f$ is constant.
+The function $f$ is therefore not strictly monotonically increasing along all causal curves. \end{Ex}

 Lorentzian manifolds, $(M,g)$, can be classified into a causal hierarchy.
-Of that hierarchy we shall need the following definitions: \begin{itemize} \item {\em stably causal} if there exists a continuous function $f:M\to\R$ that is strictly monotonically on all causal curves, \item {\em causally simple} if it is causal and $J^\pm(x)$ is closed for all $x\in M$; \item {\em globally hyperbolic} if and only if it is causal and, for all $x,y\in M$, the intersection $J^+(x)\cap J^-(y)$ is compact.
+Of that hierarchy we shall need the following definitions: \begin{itemize} \item {\em stably causal} if there exists a continuous function $f:M\to\R$ that is strictly monotonically increasing on all causal curves, \item {\em causally simple} if it is causal and $J^\pm(x)$ is closed for all $x\in M$; \item {\em globally hyperbolic} if and only if it is causal and, for all $x,y\in M$, the intersection $J^+(x)\cap J^-(y)$ is compact.
 This is equivalent to $M$ being isometric to the product $\R\times N$.
 See \cite[Section 3.11.3 and Theorem 3.78]{Minguzzi2008Causal} for a review of Bernal and Sanchez's work on this, \cite{Bernal2003OnSmooth,Bernal2005Smoothness,Bernal2006Further}. \end{itemize} Global hyperbolicity implies causal simplicity which implies stable causality.
 See \cite{Minguzzi2008Causal} for further details and examples.

-The following example of a non-continuous generalised time function with timelike gradient a.e. everywhere demonstrates that the lack of continuity can have a serious impact on the relationship between time functions and stable causality.
+The following example of a non-continuous generalised time function with timelike gradient a.e. everywhere demonstrates that the lack of continuity in our definition of generalised time function can have a serious impact on the relationship between time functions and stable causality.

 \begin{Ex} Let

 with coordinates $t\in[-\pi,\pi]$ and $s\in \R$.
 A diagram representing this manifold can be found in \cite[Figure 7]{Minguzzi2008Causal} and additional discussion of this example can be found in \cite[Page 193]{Hawking1975Large} and \cite[Figure 3.4]{BeemEhlichEasley1996}.
 Let $(t,s),(\tau,\sigma)\in T$ and define an equivalence relation, $\sim$, on $T$ by $(t,s)\sim(\tau,\sigma)$ if and only if $s=\sigma$ and $t=-\tau=\pm\pi$.
 Let $M=T/\!\sim$.
 Topologically $M$ is $S^1\times\R$ with two half lines removed.
 Define a metric $g$ on $M$ by pushing the metric $g=-dt^2 + ds^2$ on $T$ onto $M$ via the induced map from $T$ to $M$.